What is AMS or High Altitude Sickness?

 Medicines for High Altitude Sickness

-I never recommend taking medicines for preventing AMS or high Altitude sickness.
+I never recommend taking medicines for preventing or avoid AMS or high Altitude sickness.
 Instead, I will suggest focussing on the above practices.

 I have not carried below medicines during Kolkata – Leh – Kolkata Ride, following the above points helped me a lot to not face any of the symptoms of AMS or high Altitude Sickness.